forma-dev/forma-docs/src/index.md

 hero:
   name: "Forma"
   text: "Cultural hub for the modular ecosystem"
-  tagline: Forma is fully EVM compatible and the first soverign rollup.
+  tagline: Forma is fully EVM compatible and the first sovereign rollup.
 Built on Astria with Celestia underneath.
   actions:
     - theme: brand
       text: Overview